SA Yorkie Rescue — Yorkie adoption and surrender support South AfricaSA Yorkie Rescue

 My Yorkie needs vet care I cannot afford.
 Can SAYR help with that specifically?

-SAYR covers veterinary costs for dogs in the rescue's care.
+Veterinary arrangements and known health information vary by dog and are explained case by case.
 If you are considering surrender because of unaffordable vet care, complete the form and explain the medical situation.

 Can I get my Yorkie back if my finances improve?